pzankov/hydroctrl/README.md

   - dd [Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) to SD flash
   - Create file with name `ssh` on boot partition
   - Connect Pi to the ethernet cable and power it on
-  - Discover raspberry with `arp -a`
+  - Discover raspberry with `arp-scan -l`
   - Connect via ssh with user `pi` and password `raspberry`
   - `aptitude install vim`
   - `vi /etc/wpa_supplicant/wpa_supplicant.conf`, then add